dd9jn/rfc4880bis/rfc4880bis.md

 replaces RFC 1991, "PGP Message Exchange Formats" [](#RFC1991) [](#RFC2440) [](#RFC4880).

-LibrePGP is fully compatible to the OpenPGP specification it is based
+LibrePGP is fully compatible to the OpenPGP specification as specified
-on: RFC 4880 (OpenPGP), RFC 5581 (Camellia cipher), and RFC 6637 (ECC for OpenPGP).
+by: RFC 4880 (OpenPGP), RFC 5581 (Camellia cipher), and RFC 6637 (ECC for OpenPGP).

 ## Terms